betaflight/betaflight.com/docs/wiki/archive/Magnetometer-v4-6.md

 Using the sensors tab in this manner to check max and min for each axis will also identify whether the existing calibration is suitable for a new location, or not.
 If max and min are very close to equal, you don't need to recalibrate.

-## What about my 'heading' information?
-And signal noise?
+## What About My Heading Information and Signal Noise?

 Heading information is provided to the quad by the GPS unit (course over ground), the IMU (gyro information while turning quickly), and the Mag unit.
 The IMU code uses 'sensor fusion' methods to integrate this data to a final 'attitude' or 'heading' value for the quad.